tushargoyalofficial/time-tracker-app/README.md

 ## Frontend server

-Run `nx serve frontend` for a frontend server.
+Run `npx nx serve frontend` for a frontend server.
 Navigate to http://localhost:4200/.
 The app will automatically reload if you change any of the source files.

 ## Backend server

-Run `nx serve backend` for a frontend server.
+Run `npx nx serve backend` for a frontend server.
 Navigate to http://localhost:3000/.
 The app will automatically reload if you change any of the source files.

+## Running server parallel

+Run `npx nx run-many --target=serve --projects=frontend,backend --parallel` for running both frontend and backend at once.

 ## Understand this workspace

-Run `nx graph` to see a diagram of the dependencies of the projects.
+Run `npx nx graph` to see a diagram of the dependencies of the projects.

 ## Remote caching